-CivTechSA is partnering with The Entrepreneurial World to present students with an opportunity to solve civic challenge in their community by working in teams to research, build, and pitch their solutions.
-Registration is open now over at The Entrepreneurial World for opportunities to learn, network, and win awesome prizes!
+CivTechSA partnered with The Entrepreneurial World to present students with an opportunity to solve civic challenge in their community by working in teams to research, build, and pitch their solutions.
+Through the amazing mentorship from Washington Navarro of The Entrepreneurial World, five teams developed and pitched their solutions to city officials and local tech leaders.
+Among the ideas pitched were ideas ranging from industries trading reusable waste, to a sustainable mobile food truck.

 After an unprecedented winter storm blew into Texas leaving inches of snow and below freezing temperatures, our state’s power infrastructure gave way leading to severe power outages, and little to no running water for many.
 As events rapidly unfolded, many residents were left without information on the status of public services, and relied primarily on neighbors, family, friends, and social media to report, seek, and find answers and help.
 Each public service entity and emergency response service used its own communication channels such as social media, news television stations, and websites to provide different information, but there was no central place for all information that residents needed.
 It was also more difficult for many to access information on devices with limited to no power.